 Q. How does VAT/GST/JCT work on Steam Sales?A. Please see the Current Tax Rates section below for the list of countries where this type of tax is collected and the applicable tax rate.
 The list is updated as new laws become effective.
 In all other countries, we are selling cross-border and are not required to collect.
 Steam pricing is VAT inclusive in all countries where amounts are collected.
 On a periodic basis, Valve remits the tax collected on sales to the appropriate tax authorities.

-Q. Do you charge sales tax and if yes, in what states?A. We charge sales tax on Illinois, Washington, and Wisconsin state sales only.
+Q. Do you charge sales tax and if yes, in what states?A. We charge sales tax in states as required by applicable law.
 Sales tax is calculated and then added on top of the Steam Price.
 On a periodic basis, Valve remits sales tax to the revenue authorities.

 Q. Do you pay us on amounts, net of taxes?A. We pay you based on Net Revenues which is Gross Revenues less Applicable Adjustments.
 Gross Revenues includes VAT and sales tax, if applicable.
 Applicable Adjustments include taxes, returns and chargebacks.
 Net revenue is then multiplied by the revenue share % resulting in the amount to be paid to you, net of applicable withholding taxes.
 Please refer to the Steam Distribution Agreement which you signed for further details on Revenue Share Payment.